PaystackHQ/paystack-sdk-ios/README.md

 To get started with either of these:
 - Open the associated project file.
-- Add the Pusher public key to the `secrets.plist` file located in `/Sources/PaystackSDK/Core/Service/Subscription`
 - Inside `ContentView.swift` (SwiftUI Example App) or `ViewController.swift` (UIKit Example app), modify the Paystack object that is being built to include the public key of the integration being used.

 ```swift